EleniNtz13/Public-Library-Internship-Sparta/weeks-10-11-12/weeks-10-11-12-report.md

 This project demonstrates the fundamental structure of a modern web application and how different technologies interact with each other.

-HTML provides the core structure of the web page, defining the layout and elements such as forms, inputs, and buttons.
-CSS is responsible for the visual presentation, improving the user interface through styling, spacing, and responsiveness.
-JavaScript enhances the functionality by adding dynamic behavior, validation, and user interaction on the client side.
+**HTML** provides the core structure of the web page, defining the layout and elements such as forms, inputs, and buttons.

+**CSS** is responsible for the visual presentation, improving the user interface through styling, spacing, and responsiveness.

+**JavaScript** enhances the functionality by adding dynamic behavior, validation, and user interaction on the client side.

 A local development environment that supports server‑side processing can be used to run and test backend technologies on a developer’s machine.
-Such environments typically include the Apache web server and enable the execution of code that requires a server.
-Frameworks like Laravel (PHP) or Django (Python) operate on top of this server environment and manage server logic, routing, database communication and the overall application structure.
+Such environments typically include the **Apache web server** and enable the execution of code that requires a server.
+Frameworks like **Laravel (PHP)** or **Django (Python)** operate on top of this server environment and manage server logic, routing, database communication and the overall application structure.

-Together, these layers form a complete web development stack where the frontend (HTML, CSS, JavaScript) interacts with the backend through the web server, creating a functional and scalable web application.
+Together, these layers form a complete web development stack where the **frontend (HTML, CSS, JavaScript)** interacts with the **backend through the web server**, creating a functional and scalable **web application**.

-Understanding how these components work together is essential for building efficient and maintainable web systems.